hosseind88/ontime-executer/README.md

-# rust-reminder
+# executer
-A reminder app build in rust
+A executer app built in rust